 Caroline Cox

-Along with their ecological function tree pits provide residents with a public place to display their creations, ranging from miniature landscapes to eclectic floral designs.
-In a similar way my installation embraces the expressive side of tree pits.
-My piece consists of translucent, curvilinear components.
-These are suspended from a net-like structure, held up by aluminum rods.
-The work’s dissimilar materials include: industrial spring-steel wire, buttons, millinery fabric, packaging mesh and laboratory glass tubes.
-Many of these materials are present at the installation site, from racks of clothing, to structural and architectural details of buildings on the block.
-As the viewers move through my installation they observe a shifting of translucent overlays .
-Their movement instigates rounds of optical reconfigurations and transformations, as the mix of shapes and ambiguously implied functions conjure free associations.
-Through these intertwined processes the installation engages and questions subtle modes of perception.
+Along with their ecological function, tree pits provide residents with a public place to display their creations, ranging from miniature landscapes to eclectic floral designs.
+In a similar way Caroline Cox’s installation embraced the expressive side of tree pits.
+Her piece consisted of translucent, curvilinear components.
+These were suspended from a net-like structure, held up by aluminum rods.
+The work’s dissimilar materials included: industrial spring-steel wire, buttons, millinery fabric, packaging mesh and laboratory glass tubes.
+Many of these materials were present at the installation site, from racks of clothing, to structural and architectural details of buildings on the block.
+As the viewers moved through Cox’s installation they observed a shifting of translucent overlays.
+Their movement instigated rounds of optical reconfigurations and transformations, as the mix of shapes and ambiguously implied functions conjured free associations.
+Through these intertwined processes the installation engaged and questions subtle modes of perception.

 Cox grew up outside Sacramento, CA. After graduating from Sacramento State University, in Painting, Caroline moved to San Francisco and was part of Amargi, a women artists’ live/work space.
 Cox later moved to NYC where she performed in a noise band, the Chairs.
 In 1995 Caroline, and Tim Spelios, co-founded and ran Flipside Gallery, in Williamsburg Brooklyn until 2001.
 Cox has exhibited at: Yale University School of Art, Wake Forest University, Pierogi Gallery, Studio10 Gallery, Smackmellon Gallery, FiveMyles Gallery, and White Columns, and reviewed in the NY Times, and online in Art in America, and Hyperallergic.
 Caroline received grants from the Pollock Krasner Foundation and Tree of Life Foundation.
 Her work is included in publications including Alternative Histories, New York Art Spaces 1960-2010, and MIT Press.